SmokinCaterpillar/blog/lsystems/lsystems2.md

 ![boxplant](https://raw.githubusercontent.com/SmokinCaterpillar/blog/master/lsystems/boxplant.jpg)
 *Image taken from [2]*

-or the development of trees that compete for sunlight and, therefore, grow in opposite directions:
+Or the development of trees that compete for sunlight and, therefore, grow in opposite directions:

 ![competing](https://raw.githubusercontent.com/SmokinCaterpillar/blog/master/lsystems/competingtrees.jpg)
 *Image taken from [3]*